pamapa/callblocker/README.md

 ### Setup using Fritzbox with an IP-phone
-- Create in the Fritzbox a new IP-phone
+- create in the Fritzbox a new IP-phone
-  - Open your web browser and navigate to the URL http://fritz.box
+  - open your web browser and navigate to the URL http://fritz.box
-  - In the menu "Telefonie -> Telefoniegeraete" click on "Neues Geraet einrichten"
+  - in the menu "Telefonie -> Telefoniegeraete" click on "Neues Geraet einrichten"
-  - Choose "Telefon (mit und ohne Anrufbeantworter)" and click "Weiter"
+  - choose "Telefon (mit und ohne Anrufbeantworter)" and click "Weiter"
-  - Choose "LAN/WLAN (IP-Telefon)", for name use for example "callblocker" and click "Weiter"
+  - choose "LAN/WLAN (IP-Telefon)", for name use for example "callblocker" and click "Weiter"
-  - Choose a password, remember it and click "Weiter"
+  - choose a password, remember it and click "Weiter"
-  - Choose "alle Anrufe annehmen" and click "Weiter"
+  - choose "alle Anrufe annehmen" and click "Weiter"
-- Setup the IP-phone in the call blocker configuration (/etc/callblocker/setting.json):
+- setup the IP-phone in the call blocker configuration ([/etc/callblocker/setting.json](/etc/callblocker/README.md)):
-  - Edit the section sip -> accounts
+  - edit the section sip -> accounts
   - "domain":   "fritz.box"
   - "username": "your username"
   - "password": "your password"
-  - Make sure the account is enabled and the other fields are ok for you
+  - make sure the account is enabled and the other fields are ok for you

 ### Setup using an analog phone
 - Attach the USB modem to the Raspberry Pi
 - Use `dmesg` to find the device name `/dev/<name>`
-- Setup the Analog phone in the call blocker configuration (/etc/callblocker/setting.json):
+- Setup the Analog phone in the call blocker configuration ([/etc/callblocker/setting.json](/etc/callblocker/README.md)):
   - Edit the section analog -> phones
   - "device": "your device name"
   - Make sure the account is enabled and the other fields are ok for you